ispras/keystone_plugin/README.md

 $ curl http://localhost:8001
 ~~~

-You should recive response like this:
+You should receive a response like this:

 ~~~sh
 HTTP/1.1 200 OK